johnridesabike/acutis/docs/manual.md

 {% /map %}
 ```

-You can also concatenate a static array pattern with an array binding by
+You can also concatenate a static list pattern with an list binding by using the
-using the `...` (spread) syntax.
+`...` (spread) syntax.

 ```acutis
 {% map ["Carlo", "John", ...others] with name ~%}